Skip to content

 • Establish and maintain positive, productive relationships with families by respecting families’ choices and goals for children, communicating effectively and meaningfully with families, and using families as a primary source of information in planning to meet the needs of individual children.

-• Demonstrate an awareness of professional standards that will guide their practice and a commitment to the profession’s code of ethical conduct.
+• Demonstrate an awareness of professional standards that will guide your practice and a commitment to the profession’s code of ethical conduct.

-• Demonstrate reflective thinking and the ability to continually evaluate the effect of their choices and actions on others, seek out opportunities to grow professionally, and serve as an advocate for children, families, and the early childhood profession.
+• Demonstrate reflective thinking and the ability to continually evaluate the effect of your choices and actions on others, seek out opportunities to grow professionally, and serve as an advocate for children, families and the early childhood profession.

 Advanced Early Childhood Certificate